ABOUT THE AUTHOR

 An advocate for access to education, I am a proud graduate of Howard University, and I have a master’s of science in managerial communications from Northwestern University.
 I am a member of The Links, Incorporated, Alpha Kappa Alpha Sorority, Incorporated, and the International Coaching Federation.
 For the last two years, I shared my insights with Forbes.com readers as a member of the Forbes Coaching Council.

-As a working mom I don't get much free time but when I do I like to sleep, watch cooking shows on repeat or connect with friends on LinkedIn.
-I am married to the love of my life, Brian and we have two sons under the age of six.
+As a working mom, I don't get much free time but when I do I like to sleep, watch cooking shows on repeat or connect with friends on LinkedIn.
+I have two sons under the age of six with my husband Brian.